josejustino/study-projects/README.md

 # study-projects

-**A repository to train my capacity to solve problems, improve my skils and have fun**
+**A repository to train my capacity to solve problems, improve my skils and have fun.**